lukeyigechen/lukeyigechen.github.io/_pages/research.md

 ## Publications

+* Seohyun Song\*, Eunkyul Leah Jo\*, **Yige Chen**\*, Jeen-Pyo Hong\*, Kyuwon Kim, Jin Wee, Miyoung Kang, KyungTae Lim, Jungyeul Park, and Chulwoo Park.
+Unlocking Korean Verbs: A User-Friendly Exploration into the Verb Lexicon.
+To appear in *Proceedings of the 2025 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (System Demonstrations)*.
+2025.
 * **Yige Chen**, Kyuwon Kim, KyungTae Lim, Jungyeul Park, and Chulwoo Park.
 When the Misidentified Adverbial Phrase Functions as a Complement.
 In *Findings of the Association for Computational Linguistics: EMNLP 2024*.
 2024.
 * **Yige Chen**, KyungTae Lim, and Jungyeul Park.
 A Linguistically-Informed Annotation Strategy for Korean Semantic Role Labeling.
 In *Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)*.
 2024.
 * **Yige Chen**, Jae Ihn, KyungTae Lim, and Jungyeul Park.
 Towards Standardized Annotation and Parsing for Korean FrameNet.
 In *Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)*.
 2024.